yoannrey/AladdinToAsterix/README.md

 ### If you want to use it locally

-You can just clone the project and run the main.html page on your navigator.
+You can just clone the project and run this file on your navigator.
+>main.html

-*2022 Write by Yoann Rey* yoann.rey08@gmail.com
+*2022 Write by Yoann Rey* <yoann.rey08@gmail.com>